What to do if you suspect your parent is being abused

 When we see images of neglect and abuse in the news we hope and pray that it won’t happen to our parents.
-The media paints a negative picture of care homes creating a culture of fear and making us question our decision to place our parent in care.

 We’ve gathered tips from various safeguarding organisations on what to do if you suspect abuse in your parent’s care home.